mswezey23/documentation/docs/ethereum/json-rpc/eth_getBlockTransactionCountByHash.md

 # eth_getBlockTransactionCountByHash

-Returns the number of transactions in a block from a block matching the given block hash.
+Returns the number of transactions in the block with the given block hash.

 ### REQUEST